 where mount-point is the name of the filesystem that is being mounted.
-Include the directoryname that was used in step 7.
+Include the directoryname that was used in step 7 on page 33.

 9. Ensure that the logical drives are back online.
 At the host prompt, type the following command and press Enter: